This page may contain affiliate links.

 Mountain Equipment Ibex Softshell Pants Review

 Mountain Equipment’s Ibex Softshell Mountain Pant is a highly breathable technical softshell pant designed for winter hiking and mountaineering.
-The women’s model of the same pant is called the Chamois Pant.
+The women’s model of the same pants is called the Chamois Pant.
 They’re made with a double-woven softshell fabric that breathes well and has a good deal of built-in stretch.
 The fit is not too roomy and not too snug, with enough room to wear them over long underwear on cold days.
 Feature-wise, they have five zippered pockets, a buried belt, a lined waistline, a zipper with two sliders (which is pretty unusual), a gusseted crotch and articulated knees, and ankle zips with an internal gusset panel to accommodate large boot sizes.

 • Gender: Men’s (Women’s model is named the Chamois Pant)